 TGay Editor: modify in P235L37 (Draft 1.1)

-The segmentation and reassembly mechanism allows a STA to receive at the MAC SAP a MSDU up tosupported by its communicating peer and to deliver the MSDU through MSDU segments carried within MPDUs transmitted over the wireless link .
+The segmentation and reassembly mechanism allows a STA to receive at the MAC SAP a MSDU of a size that is optimal for upper layers and application and is not limited to protocol data unit size (MTU).
+The MSDU is delivered to the MAC SAP of the destination STA through MSDU segments carried within MPDUs transmitted over the wireless link using HT Immediate BlockAck mechanism.
+The max MSDU size is negotiated between communicating peers over the SAR establishment.